lohic/ITS/wp-content/plugins/advanced-custom-fields-nav-menu-field/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed a silly mistake related to allowing Null for a Nav Menu Field.
+Basically, it was storing the string "null" when you don't select a menu, that's taken care of now.

+= 1.1.1 =
+* I forgot to add a default value for the Menu Container field, so I added 'div' as the default value.
+If you upgraded from 1.0.0 to 1.1.0 and had WP_DEBUG enabled, you would receive a warning about an unknown index.
+Since I like debug mode to run without warnings, I fixed this.

+= 1.1.0 =
+* Added a field which allows users to choose the containing element for the Menu's ul.
+See [wp_nav_menu's container parameter](http://codex.wordpress.org/Function_Reference/wp_nav_menu#Parameters)

 = 1.0.0 =
 * Initial Release.

 == Upgrade Notice ==

+= 1.1.1 =
+I forgot to add a default value for the Menu Container field.
+So to eliminate WP_DEBUG warnings, I added 'div' as the default value.
+Please upgrade to avoid the warnings.

+= 1.1.0 =
+Added a new minor feature for selecting the Menu's containing element.

 = 1.0.0 =
 If you have a version less than 0.1.0, something went really, really wrong.
 Upgrade now, because I have no idea what will happen if you don't!